hands-on-scala/hands-on-scala.github.io/content/post/lists.md

 More operations are listed [here](http://www.tutorialspoint.com/scala/scala_lists.htm).

-If you want  to plax with the code examples above, you can clone my git repo from [GitHub](https://github.com/ador/scala-examples/tree/master/03_lists).
+If you want  to play with the code examples above, you can clone my git repo from [GitHub](https://github.com/ador/scala-examples/tree/master/03_lists).

 ## Summary and what's coming next